 “The translator is kept busy, because they have so much to say about how the exercises are affecting them.
 They say that the games are filling them with life and energy, and giving them a time to forget their sadness.
 One of the elder men says that they feel forgotten here.
 He says that to have us come makes them feel remembered and important.”

-Clowns Without Borders chapters from South Africa, USA and Sweden return to South Sudan in April to work in partnership with the USAID’s Office of Transition and Conflict Mitigation VISTAS programme.
+Clowns Without Borders chapters from South Africa, USA and Sweden returned to South Sudan in April 2017, to work in partnership with USAID’s Office of Transition and Conflict Mitigation VISTAS programme.
 VISTAS aims to increase capacity to manage conflict and tensions, promote a more informed community, and engage communities in trauma awareness to lay a foundation for healing and reconciliation.
-We are honored to be partnering with such an organization!

-The 19-day tour in South Sudan will consist of performances and workshops facilitate by six talented artists from South Africa, US, Brazil, and Sweden.
-We will be visiting camps in Bentiu, Malakal, and Juba to perform for internally displaced children as well as to provide training to local facilitators and youth on how to integrate arts-based approaches with ongoing services and engagement in communities.
+The 19-day tour in South Sudan consisted of performances and workshops facilitated by six talented artists from South Africa, the United States, Brazil, and Sweden.
+We visited camps in Bentiu, Malakal, and Juba to perform for internally displaced children.
+We also provided training to local facilitators and youth on integrating arts-based approaches into existing services in their communities.

 The ongoing civil war in South Sudan has left millions of families without homes.
 Many children have witnessed alarming levels of violence and experienced trauma that is very distressing and heartbreaking.
 The war has stripped them of their fundamental children’s rights: to laugh, play, dream, and most of all, to be safe.

 CWB – USA follows United Nations naming conventions for all countries, nations, and territories, along with the Declaration of the Rights of the Child and the Universal Declaration of Human Rights.
 To read more about our Code of Ethics, click here.